 Students who want to withdraw from one or several courses or the entire semester, must complete the WITHDRAWAL CHECKLIST.
 The student must complete the withdrawal checklist with all required signatures and submit the completed form to the Express Center.
-Students who fail to submit a withdrawal checklist as required will not receive a refund.
+Students who fail to submit a withdrawal checklist as required will not be eligible for a refund.